sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 used if tags are created on the fly or via a catalog-based analysis for data found on a computing device.

-- persistent-id (index 51): A GUID used to represent products installed where the product are related, but may be different versions.
-For example, an “upgradeCode” (see http://msdn.microsoft.com/en-us/library/aa372375(v=vs.85).aspx as an reference for this example).
+- persistent-id (index 51): A GUID used to represent products installed where the products are related, but may be different versions.

 - product (index 52): The base name of the product (e.g. <!--FIXME: what are appropriate examples?-->).